|

 3. Turn the Sea Urchin upside down over a 250ml beaker filled with ASW.
 The sperm is milky white while the eggs can range from an off white color to orange in color.
 The male sperm should be moved to be inverted over a dry petri dish while females must be inverted over an ASW filled beaker.

-4. Place ½ the sperm into a dry petri dish and the other ½ into a separate dry petri dish.
+into a separate dry petri dish.
 Place on ice until ready for use.
-Dilute 1 drop (50µl) per 1ml of ASW for use and split into two dry petri dishes.
+Dilute 1 drop (50µl) per 1ml of ASW for

-5. Place the eggs into 3 medium test tubes and fill each tube 75% full with Artificial Salt
+5. Place the eggs into 3 medium test tubes and fill each tube 75% full

 Water (ASW).